nic-dgl103/Exercise-1---Basic-Website/README.md

 ### Step 4: Submit your work
 Complete the following steps from the GitHub and GitHub Desktop Reference Guide:
 1. Commit your changes if you’ve made changes since the last commit.
 2. Push your changes to GitHub.
+Check out your remote repository in GitHub to make sure that it looks the same as your local repository.
 3. Submit your assignment in BrightSpace:
 You can access the assignment submission tool by navigating to the week’s assignment in the Content Area, or by clicking on Assignments in the main menu.
     * Click on "Assignment A Submission" and follow the provided instructions.